GCBallesteros/quaternions/docs/workflows/debugging-quaternions.md

 # Debugging Quaternions
+# AI!
+The explanations below reference a few of the commands.
+Since we have documentation for those in the different files under the /docs/dsl folder it would be nice if the mentions in this page referenced them

 This workflow demonstrates how to debug quaternion orientations by moving a satellite, adding points of interest, and calculating angles to verify the